Runway Construction

 Which runways will be open during construction?

 Runway availability, such as whether a runway is open or closed, is one of the factors that FAA’s Air Traffic Control (ATC) uses to determine runway usage at MSP and at airports across the United States.
 Other factors include weather and operational efficiency.
 Aircraft generally land and take off into the wind for safety purposes, making wind and weather patterns the leading indicators of which runways will be used for arriving and departing aircraft.
 At MSP, ATC also utilizes a priority Runway Use System (RUS) to direct aircraft over more noise-compatible, less-populated residential areas.
-During the 3.5-month construction period in 2024, airport runway operations will be temporarily adjusted to accommodate air traffic volumes with the least amount of operational disruption.
+During the 2025 construction period, airport runway operations will be temporarily adjusted to accommodate air traffic volumes with the least amount of operational disruption.
 ATC will continue to consider the factors of runway availability, wind and operational efficiency and also use the priority RUS when possible, excluding runways closed for construction.
 The FAA has also stated they will be implementing traffic management initiatives to control the flow of aircraft in to and out of MSP during the closures as a way to provide the most efficient and safe use of the airport.

 MSP occasionally closes one or more runways for construction, maintenance or safety inspections, which limits runway availability, but such closures are typically brief or scheduled overnight when there are fewer operations.
 The last time these runways were closed for this length of time was in 2009.